I sit & gaze up at a mountainous sky and I don't know where to start.

 - In December of 2005, I decided to go to England with AIM as an FYM.
 From then on I worked hard to support raise and get myself prepared.

 - In September 2006, I went to Georgia for the best and worst two weeks of my life.
-Living in tents, being eaten by fire ants, getting rained on every other day, tromping around in the mud.
-Being assaulted with things I have never heard of before and being challenged and pushed spiritually, and on top of it all meeting nine new people that I would spend the next nine months with.
+Living in tents, being eaten by fire ants, getting rained on every other day, tromping around in the

 - From Georgia I went to England where I worked as a missionary from Mid-September to early May, with a month home for Christmas.
 During my time in England I dealt with and grieved many things that I hadn't had the time or freedom to before.
 In December I got really bad excema, that is still a problem to this day.
 Then in March, from all the stress and work I developed bad acid reflex and had to have a restricted diet and still watch carefully what I eat.